thomasboyt/pearl/packages/pearl/docs/tutorial.md

 });
 ```

 Start by looking at the bottom of the file: we're creating a new Pearl instance using `createPearl`.
 In addition to setting the canvas to use, and its width and height, we define a _root component_.
 This component is instantiated when the game starts, and is generally used as an "entry point" into the game.
-It's attached to a root entity, which can be accessed at `this.pearl.obj`.
+It's attached to a root entity, which can be accessed at `this.pearl.root`.

 When the game component is initialized, we create a new entity, the player.
 The player entity is composed of a `Physical` component, giving it a position, a `BoxCollider` component, which creates a rectangular collider, and a `BoxRenderer` component, which renders the box defined by the `BoxCollider`.